Top20Talent/django-impersonate/README.rst

 About fork
 ==========
-This fork introduce couple of fixes and enhancements for better user exigence.
+This fork introduce couple of fixes and enhancements for better user experience.

 Fixes: